 How are place prizes determined?

-Place prizes are determined by the number of pairs in each division.
+Place prizes are determined by the number of pairs in each flight.
 The goal is to pay out to the top 20-25% of the field.

 For example, in a division field of 16 pairs, the top 4 pairs would receive pay outs somewhere around a 50/30/15/5 split of the total pot for that division.